 “Put a 350 in it!”

 This was the buzz phrase in the 1980s, and yes, some of us were old enough to say it and do it too.
-Essentially, by the mid 80’s the 350 was filling up junkyards by the thousands, and youngsters are seeking ways to soup up their Malibu’s, and Monte-Carlos got this crazy notion that s 350 small blocks Chevy engine would do the job.
+Essentially, by the mid-’80s the 350 was filling up junkyards by the thousands, and youngsters are seeking ways to soup up their Malibu’s, and Monte-Carlos got this crazy notion that s 350 small blocks Chevy engine would do the job.
 Well, it did do the job for many.

-The 350 basically lasted well into 2002 but appeared as a truck engine, and its final days saw it used as GM’s full-sized vans engine block.
+The 350 lasted well into 2002 but appeared as a truck engine, and its final days saw it used as GM’s full-size vans engine block.
 The last model to come out was the Vortec 5700 which is known as the L31 variant.
 So many were made that you can still buy an original uncrated one from any number of distributors.

-Apart from the classic 350, there was a 349.5 version, this came out in 1992, and it was called the LT1 variant, it sported the same 4″ bore as the classic 350, but it was actually a totally different engine.
+Apart from the classic 350, there was a 349.5 version, this came out in 1992, and it was called the LT1 variant, it sported the same 4″ bore as the classic 350, but it was a different engine.
 This variant didn’t outlast the original 350, and it was discontinued in 1996.

 I can ramble on more about the small block, but let’s concentrate on the heads.

-When considering ahead to buy, you can break the bank with overspending for something you don’t really need.
+When considering ahead to buy, you can break the bank with overspending for something you don’t need.
 The best option for a budget head is a factory casting.
 However, you need to maintain the integrity of the combustion characteristics, the flow potential and the chamber volume must be small enough to get a working compression ratio without an abnormally high, plug-masking, piston crown.

 For those seeking a lower budget option, always go for cast iron, the material is cheaper than the more expensive aluminum heads.
 It’s best not to take open chamber heads, even if it hurts the pocket.
-Always prefer closed chamber heads as the alternative for the budget-friendly cast iron models.
+Always prefer closed chamber heads as the alternative for the budget-friendly cast-iron models.